barteljan/VISPER/docs/README-VISPER-Sourcery.md

 VISPER is a component based library, which helps you to develop modular apps based on the VIPER Pattern.

- VISPER-Sourcery is a component supporting you to create a VISPER application by creating some nessecary boilerplate code for you.
+ VISPER-Sourcery is a component supports createing a VISPER application by creating the nessecary boilerplate code for you.

 [![Version](https://img.shields.io/cocoapods/v/VISPER.svg?style=flat)](http://cocoapods.org/pods/VISPER)
 [![License](https://img.shields.io/cocoapods/l/VISPER.svg?style=flat)](http://cocoapods.org/pods/VISPER)